Over 18,000 in Mexico register to run for Supreme Court seats and federal judges in new system

-MEXICO CITY — (AP) — Over 18,000 people in Mexico have registered online to run for Supreme Court seats and federal judgeships in the country's contentious new selection process, but a random drawing in the end will determine who gets on the ballot, officials said Monday.
+MEXICO CITY — (AP) — Over 18,000 people in Mexico have registered online to run for Supreme Court seats and federal judgeships in the country's contentious new selection process, officials said Monday.
+But a random drawing in the end will determine who gets on the ballot.

 The ruling party pushed through a constitutional reform in September to make all federal judges stand for election, replacing the system where court employees and lawyers mainly move up through the ranks.